-Create an ABAP Core Data Services (CDS) View in SAP Cloud Platform, ABAP Environment
+Create an ABAP Core Data Services (CDS) View in SAP BTP, ABAP Environment

-- How to create a CDS view with parameters
+- How to create a read-only CDS-based travel model

 - How to display your CDS view in a Fiori Elements preview